 “So we pay ourselves seven fifty a year.
-That accounts for about fifteen hundred from our cash.
-Only seventy-five hundred to go.”
+That accounts for about nine hundred from our cash.
+Only eighty-one hundred to go.”

 “I figure we can purchase all of the parts for the truck.
 That would probably take another five hundred.”

 “That’s a step in the right direction.”